 Quality assurance is becoming more and more popular.
-In fact, experts estimate that the testing jobs in the US alone will increase by 25% in the next decade.
+Experts estimate that the testing jobs in the US alone will increase by 25% in the next decade.
 If that interests you, you may wonder where to start learning about software testing.

 The process consisting of all lifecycle activities, both static and dynamic, concerned with planning, preparation, and evaluation of a component or system and related work products to determine that they satisfy specified requirements, to demonstrate that they are fit for purpose and to detect defects.ISTQB’s glossary

-If you're curious on how to get a start in the software testing field, then here's a list of common QA interview questions (and answers!).
+If you're curious about how to start in the software testing field, here's a list of common QA interview questions (and answers!).

 Software Testing Life Cycle

 The software testing life cycle (STLC) is the process followed by software testers to ensure that the application under test meets the specified quality standards and requirements.
 The STLC typically consists of several phases designed to ensure that the software application is thoroughly tested and meets the desired level of quality before it is released to the end users.
 The following are the phases of the software testing life cycle:

 In this phase, the software testers analyze the requirements and specifications.
 They identify the functional and non-functional requirements, understand the purpose of the software application and the target audience, and develop test cases and scenarios accordingly.

 In this phase, the testing team identifies the scope of the testing, the testing approach, and the resources required for testing.
 The test plan also identifies the risks and constraints associated with the testing process and outlines the testing timeline.